gigony/webautomator/README.md

 # WebAutomator

-An infrastructure for Web automation.
+An infrastructure for Web automation (in development).

 ## Requirements